rouvinerh/SecJournal/website-security/disclosed-bugs/accepted/outdated-apache.md

 Location: evil.com
 ```

-The response proved that it was vulnerable since it returned 2 responses:
+The response confirmed that it was vulnerable since it returned 2 responses:

 ![](../../../.gitbook/assets/outdated-apache-image-1.png)